DEMCON/twincat-tools/README.md

 ### Documentation

 Documentation is built using Sphinx.
-This is done automatically and hosted by ReadTheDocs: https://tctools.readthedocs.io/en/latest/
+This is done automatically and hosted by [ReadTheDocs](https://about.readthedocs.com/).

 ## Tools

-See RTD documentation for full overview.
+See RTD documentation for full overview of usage: https://twincat-tools.readthedocs.io/latest/pages/tools.html